KarenK11/BookFinderApp/README.md

 <h2>UX</h2>
 My website is geared towards book lovers and those that love to read.
 The purpose of my website is two-fold and it can be used for both purposes in tandem, or just one purpose on its own.
 The first purpose of the app is to give the end user the ability to search for a book based on author, title or subject, utilising the Google Books API search functionality.
 And the second purpose is to allow the end user to read that book, utlilising the Google Books Embedded Viewer API.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+_In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

-As a person

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.